teegre/smpcp/GUIDE.md

 Usage: `read_config <parameter>`

-Reads from settings file and prints value for the given parameter.
+Reads from configuration file and prints value for the given parameter.

 ### write_config

 Usage: `write_config <parameter> <value>`

-Writes value for the given parameter in the settings file.
+Writes value for the given parameter in the configuration file.
-Appends parameter to config file if not already present.
+Appends parameter to configuration file if not already present.

 ### remove_config

 `Usage: remove_config <parameter>`

-Removes a parameter from the settings file.
+Removes a parameter from the configuration file.

 ### check_pid